-RWU conducted our 5th Convention in conjunction with the Labor Notes Conference in Chicago IL, on March 31st - April 1st, 2016.
+RWU conducted our 6th Convention in conjunction with the Labor Notes Conference in Chicago IL.

 You can read all about it in The Highball by clicking HERE.

-We most likely will conduct our 6th Biennial Convention in the Spring of 2018 in Chicago, IL.
+The 7th Biennial Convention is tentatively scheduled for April 16th of 2020 in Chicago, IL.
 We hope to see you there!

 RWU was founded in the spring of 2008 in Dearborn, MI. when rail activists came together from various crafts, unions and rail carriers to build a solidarity organization of all railroad workers in North America.
 Labor Beat - a Chicago based non-profit - was there to film the proceedings and interview the founding members.
 Check out the 25 minute video -- now up on U-tube -- of the RWU Founding Convention.